Automorphic Forms Summer School

 Abstract: In this minicourse I will explain some old and new geometric applications of modular forms, from the classical theory of theta functions of lattices to the recent works of Viazovska on the sphere packing problem and of Cohn-Kumar-Miller-Radchenko-Viazovska on universal optimality for the energy minimization problem in dimensions 8 and 24.

-- Benjamin Schraen (Université Paris-Sud, Orsay)
+- Benjamin Schraen (Université Paris-Sud, Orsay): Introduction to the p-adic Langlands Program

 Application is now open.
 Application deadline: May 31, 2022.